 ITEMS IN AFP WITH KEYWORD:

-Screening for Prostate Cancer: Recommendation Statement [U.S. Preventive Services Task Force]
+Screening for Oral Cancer: Recommendation Statement [U.S. Preventive Services Task Force]

 The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of screening for oral cancer in asymptomatic adults.

 The U.S. Preventive Services Task Force (USPSTF) gave lung cancer screening a B recommendation on the basis of the reductions in disease-specific mortality and all-cause mortality seen in the National Lung Screening Trial (NLST).
 The NLST does not consider cost or cost-effectiveness in its recommend...